isomerpages/moe-commonwealthsec/_about-cwss/School Crest.md

-Behold our school crest
+Behold our school crest<br>

-With our motto “Ever with the Best”
+With our motto “Ever with the Best”<br>

-See the flame burning with zest
+See the flame burning with zest<br>

-It proudly stands for CSS as well as CWSS
+It proudly stands for CSS as well as CWSS<br>

-Blue for infinite resourcefulness
+Blue for infinite resourcefulness<br>

-Gold for faith and fruitfulness
+Gold for faith and fruitfulness<br>

-Ever-glowing is our flame
+Ever-glowing is our flame<br>

-Ever-growing is our name
+Ever-growing is our name<br>